damselfly

 Coordinate

-Cross-organization logistics coordination and predictive supply prepositioning based on what's coming, not what's already happened.
+Cross-organization logistics coordination and predictive supply prepositioning.

 05 — Deliver